TeslaNik/stratascratch-SQL/README.md

-# SQL-Practice
+# SQL Q&A Practice
-SQL Practice questions and solutions
+This repository contains SQL practice questions from [StrataSratch](https://www.stratascratch.com) written mainly in **PostgreSQL**.
+These questions span over easy, medium and hard levels.